kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 ![Node agent design](/assets/node-agent-design.svg)

-Node-agent uses [Inspektor Gadget](https://www.inspektor-gadget.io/) for eBPF event aquistion.
+Node-agent uses [Inspektor Gadget](https://www.inspektor-gadget.io/) for eBPF event acquisition for most events and implements some of its own eBPF gadgets.
 It uses the [Kubescape Storage](https://github.com/kubescape/storage) to store and monitor detection related objects.

 Alerts can be sent to multiple sink components, from logs to Prometheus AlertManager.